 Our Current Fellows

-Residency, Orthopaedic Surgery: Louisiana State University
+Residency, Orthopaedic Surgery: University of Vermont Medical Center

 "It's important to never stop learning.
 Our continued efforts to educate our Fellows also allow us as staff surgeons to learn and grow.
 In the end, our collaborations and contributions allow us to consistently enhance the way we treat our patients."